GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/7_Short_reads.md

-# NGS data analysis used graph as reference
+# 7. Short reads

-In this workshop, we deploys the VG toolkit for NGS data analysis based on pangenome graph reference
+NGS data analysis used graph as a reference

 ## vg mapping preliminaries
 Although vg contains a number of tools for working with pangenome graphs, it is best-known for read mapping.
 This is ultimately what many of its users are interested in `vg` for.
 In fact, vg contains three mature short read mapping tools: